Four deck stain samples showing clear, semi-transparent, semi-solid, and solid stain options on outdoor wood

 Best Deck Stain for Pressure-Treated Wood

-Read our guide on treated wood for ground contact if your deck or outdoor structure uses pressure-treated lumber.
+Read our guide on treated wood for ground contact if your deck or outdoor structure uses pressure-treated lumber, or see our full breakdown on how long to wait before staining treated lumber for the complete timeline.

 How to Prepare a Deck Before Staining